 When deciding whether to become an Airbnb host, it is important for you to understand the laws in your county.
 As a platform and marketplace we do not provide legal advice, but we want to give you some useful links that may help you better understand laws and regulations in Oahu.
 This list is not exhaustive, but it should give you a good start in understanding your local laws.
 If you have questions, contact the Department of Planning and Permitting, review their FAQ page, contact other city agencies directly, or consult a local lawyer or tax professional.

-The Land Use Ordinance.
 The Island of Oahu is part of the City and County of Honolulu.
 Chapter 21 of Honolulu’s Code, the Land Use Ordinance, governs most land use in Oahu.
-On June 21st, 2019, Mayor Kirk Caldwell of Honolulu signed Bill 89 (CD2) now known as Ordinance 19-18 -- New legislation that regulates short term rentals on Oahu.
+On June 21st, 2019, Mayor Kirk Caldwell of Honolulu signed Bill 89 (CD2) now known as Ordinance 19-18 -- new legislation that regulates short term rentals on Oahu.

 - The City & County refers to “Short Term Rental” as the commercial use of a residential dwelling, for a stay of less than 30 days.
 Within this definition, rentals are put into two categories, “Bed & Breakfasts” and “Transient Vacation Units (TVU’s).

-- Ordinance 19-18 would allow the County to issue about 1,700 permits for Bed & Breakfasts across the island as soon as October 2020.
+- An amendment to Ordinance 19-18 would allow the County to issue about 1,700 permits for Bed & Breakfasts across the island as soon as April 30, 2021.
 These permits will be issued by the Department of Permitting & Planning (DPP) via a lottery system.
 It does not permit any TVU’s outside of the resort zoning without a previously acquired Non-Conforming Use Certificate (NUC).

 We are committed to working with local officials to help them understand how Airbnb benefits our community.
 Where needed, we will continue to advocate for changes that will allow regular people to rent out their own homes.